15 Facts About Raging Bull for Its 40th Anniversary

 It’s the movie that won Robert De Niro his Oscar for Best Actor.
 It’s the movie that earned Martin Scorsese his first nomination for Best Director.
 It’s the movie where the guy who would later play Coach on Cheers sees a handsome boxer get mutilated and says, “He ain’t pretty no more.”
-It’s Raging Bull, it came out 35 years ago this year, and it will punch you in the face.
+It’s Raging Bull, and it will punch you in the face.
 Here are 15 facts to enhance your next viewing of one of the best sports dramas ever made.

 Comparisons to that other Oscar-winning boxing movie from four years earlier were inevitable, but the two were actually connected.
 Rocky was produced by Irwin Winkler and Robert Chartoff, and released by United Artists.
 When those same producers approached that same studio about doing another boxing movie, the studio said, “A sequel to Rocky?
 Sure!”
 That wasn’t what they had in mind (though they did soon enough), but in the meantime, Rocky’s huge success was enough to sell UA on another boxing movie.

 2. Raging Bull was one of several boxing movies being shot around the same time.

 Rocky started a trend, as movies that win Best Picture often do.
 In late 1978 and early 1979, when Scorsese was getting started on Raging Bull, there were at least four others in the works: Rocky II, The Main Event, The Champ, and Matilda (the boxing kangaroo).
 This glut actually helped Scorsese convince United Artists to let him shoot Raging Bull in black-and-white, as it would make his boxing movie stand out visually from the others.
 Hey, whatever works, right?